kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 A good summary is probably at least a paragraph in length.
 -->

 This proposal introduces a new pod-level field, `scaleDownGracePeriodSeconds`, which lets a pod declare a minimum delay before a new cpuset is applied to its containers after a scale-down event.
-Pods that do not set the field keep the current behavior, where the new cpuset is applied immediately.
+Pods that do not set the field keep the current behavior: the new cpuset is applied at the next cpuset actuation, with no added delay.

 The delay gives a latency-sensitive workload a guaranteed window in which to prepare for the removal of CPUs from its cpuset — for example by migrating tasks away from the affected cores — so that performance degradation caused by sudden CPU loss is avoided.
 Learning *which* CPUs are about to be removed is the subject of the companion [KEP-6369](https://github.com/kubernetes/enhancements/issues/6369), which exposes the assigned cpuset through the Downward API.